Relational Communication: Stationarity

 \end{enumerate}

-\begin{proof}[Proof of Lemma \ref{stationary}] We have already shown that the set of equilibrium payoffs is the simplex $V$ defined by (\ref{simplex}).
-In any optimal equilibrium, continuation is optimal: (i) $v_{S}(m)+v_{R}\left( m \right) =\overline{v}$ for all $\theta $, and (ii) money is not burned, that is, the constraints of Condition C7 hold with equality.
-Otherwise, one could (i) increase $v_{R}(m)$ without violating Condition C6, and (ii) decrease transfers $\tau _{R}$, $t_{R}\left( m\right) $, and $T_{R}\left( m \right) $, thereby relaxing the constraints of Conditions C1--C5 and increasing joint payoff $v_S + v_R$.
+\begin{proof}[Proof of Lemma \ref{lem:stationary}] We have already shown that the set of optimal equilibrium payoffs is $\overline V$ given by (\ref{simplex}).
+In any optimal equilibrium, continuation is optimal: $v_{S}(m)+v_{R}\left( m \right) =\overline{v}$ for all $m\in \mu([0,1]) $.
+Otherwise, one could increase $v_S(m)$ and $v_{R}(m)$ without violating Condition C6, thereby relaxing the constraints of Conditions C1--C5 and increasing joint payoff $v_S + v_R$.

 An optimal equilibrium $\sigma$ with zero first-period ex-ante transfers clearly exists.
-Let $(v_S,v_R)$ be the payoff vector under $\sigma$.
+Let $(v_S,v_R)\in \overline V$ be the payoff vector under $\sigma$.
 We will modify $\sigma$ to construct an optimal stationary equilibrium with the same payoff vector.
-Let $\mu(\theta)$, $\rho(m)$, $t_{i}(m)$, $T_{i}(m)$, and $v_i(m)$, for each $i\in \{S,R\}$, be the message rule, decision rule, transfer rules, and continuation payoff function in the first period on the equilibrium path of $\sigma$.
-Define $T_{i}^{\ast }\left( m \right) $ by
+Let $\mu(\theta)$, $\rho(m)$, $t(m)$, $T(m)$, and $v_i(m)$, for each $i\in \{S,R\}$, be the message rule, decision rule, transfer rules, and continuation payoff function in the first period on the equilibrium path of $\sigma$.
+Define $T^{\ast }\left( m \right) $ by